kumu/docs/getting-started/first-steps.md

 ![Showcase basic editor](/images/overview-showcase.png)

-Click the rocketship icon <i class="fa fa-rocket"></i> to build the selection of items that you want to showcase.
+Click the rocketship icon  to build the selection of items that you want to showcase.

 ### Cluster